groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/_index.en.md

       content: "Seamlessly edit multiple PDF and Office files with support for a wide range of formats.
 GroupDocs.Editor for .NET makes document editing fast and hassle-free."

     # feature loop
-    - title: "Translate documents to HTML/CSS"
+    - title: "Convert documents to HTML/CSS"
-      content: "Translate documents to HTML/CSS markup compatible with WYSIWYG editors, allowing easy and efficient document editing in a web environment."
+      content: "Convert documents to pure HTML/CSS markup compatible with WYSIWYG editors, allowing easy and efficient document editing in a web environment."

     # feature loop
     - title: "Save edited documents in various formats"